SMEs & Defence | Turning Your Civilian Offerings into Strategic Contracts – SOLD OUT

 • A framework to quickly assess whether your offering is “defence-compatible”

-• A list of common pitfalls that can cost SMEs 6 to 18 months (compliance, security, procurement cycles, documentation, positioning)
+• A list of common pitfalls that cost SMEs 6 to 18 months (compliance, security, procurement cycles, documentation, positioning)

 What you will learn